Ready-to-Use Templates

 A single abandoned cart email might recover 3-5% of carts.
 A well-designed sequence recovers 2-3x more because each email uses a different psychological lever.

-The key is spacing and escalation.
-Start gentle, build social proof, introduce incentives only after the free approaches have been tried, and always end with a clean exit.
-Respecting your customers' inbox builds trust even when they don't buy this time.
+The key is picking 3-5 emails that match your brand and audience, then spacing them out properly.
+You do not need to use all 12.
+Start gentle, build confidence, introduce incentives only after the free approaches have been tried, and always end with a clean exit.

 Timing matters more than copy